How to Write the Perfect Investment Memo

 Why should I care?
 What is the purpose of the memo?
 Are you searching for investment?
 Be clear and concise in your purpose so investors can quickly understand what the purpose of your company and memo is.

 What point of friction are you attacking?
 Money is made at points of friction.
-Define the problem you are solving and what the current process and pain point looks like.
+Define the problem you are solving and what the current process and pain point look like.

 How are you removing (extracting value from) that friction point?
 How are you improving the current solutions?
 What makes your solution or product offering unique and have an edge in the market?